mksipe/mksipe/posts/passsettings.md

 ##### Change Warn Date

-This set the password warn days to warn the user until the password is expired.
+This setting sets the password to warn days to warn the user until the password is expired.

 `chage -W <days> <user>`